What is juvenile polyposis syndrome?

 A diagnosis of JPS is assumed if a person’s symptoms and family history fits one of the three categories listed above.
 People who have JPS can have a blood test to look for a mutation in the BMPR1A gene or the SMAD4 gene.
 If a specific gene mutation is found, other family members may be diagnosed with JPS if they are tested and have the same gene mutation.

-It appears likely that there are other genes associated with JPS that have not yet been identified, so a blood test result that comes back as “negative” (meaning a gene mutation cannot be found) does not necessarily mean that a person does not have JPS.
+It is likely that there are other genes associated with JPS that have not yet been identified, so a blood test result that comes back as “negative” (meaning a gene mutation cannot be found) does not necessarily mean that a person does not have JPS.
 Therefore, meeting with a health professional who specializes in genetics, such as a genetic counselor or medical geneticist (a doctor with training in genetic diseases and conditions), is recommended for people who have a family history or symptoms that suggests JPS.

 What are the estimated cancer risks associated with JPS?